Taehyun-Lee/append-markdown/README.md

 Append-Markdown is a program intended to make keeping track of markdown notes easier.

 ## Features
-Coming soon
+* Json Output
+* Output to a file following a given output format

 ## Goals
 Make the program read in a certain format to look out for in markdown files, in which it will then scan the files and put the text within the format into a seperate file.
+(Done)

 Make it so that changing the text in the generated file will also update the file in the seperate file (for certain ones).
+(Under works)

 Make the format special characters customizable, in case the default one will be used in practice.